 '''

 transformation UmlCleaning (inout uml:UML);

 main() { uml->objectsOfType(Package)->map cleanPackage();}

 '''

 8.2.1.12 Helper

-A helper is an operation that performs a computation on one or more source objects and provides a result.
-The body of a helper is an ordered list of expressions that is executed in sequence.
-When more than one result is declared in the signature of the helper operation, the invocation of the operation returns a tuple.
+Helpers and queries are operations that perform a computation on one or more source objects and provide a result.
+The body is an ordered list of expressions that are executed in sequence.